 Dressing “smart” isn’t just about suiting up so that you can walk around a room with flair and authority – oh no!
-With our busy lifestyles, dressing smart has more to do with wardrobes that’s simple but loaded with variety.
+With our busy lifestyles, dressing smart has more to do with wardrobes that are simple but loaded with variety.
 It’s about making the “less is more” approach really work for you.

 How do you do this?
 One solution is to choose a colour palette for your wardrobe, and then stick to it.
 Creating a coherent wardrobe starts with the traditional theory of mixing and matching, and a colour palette helps to simplify this process.